ms-iot/content/en-US/win10/samples/ZigBeeAdapterTutorial.md

 The __Adapter__ class is the main class of ZigBee adapter.
 This class derives from __IAdapter__ (BridgeRT interface) and contains a collection of __ZigBeeDevice__ instances and an instance of the __XBeeModule__ class.

-The __XBeeModule__ class handles the interactions with XBee module, this class has method to build and parse XBee frames.
-See XBee ZigBee module documentation (http://www.digi.com) for more detail about its API and its frame layout.
+The __XBeeModule__ class handles the interactions with the XBee module and has methods to build and parse XBee frames.
+See [XBee ZigBee module documentation](http://www.digi.com) for more detail about its API and its frame layout.
 XBeeModule class uses the __SerialController__ class that handles communication over a serial port.

-The __ZigBeeDevice__ class represent a ZigBee device.
-This class has no interface with BridgeRT since only EndPoints of a ZigBee device are expose to AllJoyn. __ZigBeeDevice__ class contains a collection of __ZigBeeEndPoint__ instances.
+The __ZigBeeDevice__ class represents a ZigBee device.
+This class has no interface with BridgeRT since only EndPoints of a ZigBee device are exposed to AllJoyn. __ZigBeeDevice__ class contains a collection of __ZigBeeEndPoint__ instances.

-The __ZigBeeEndPoint__ class represent an EndPoint of a ZigBee device.
+The __ZigBeeEndPoint__ class represents an EndPoint of a ZigBee device.
 This class derives from __IAdapterDevice__ (BridgeRT interface) and contains an instance of the __BasicCluster__ and a collection __ZclCluster__ instance.
 To be more accurate it contains a collection of cluster classes, e.g.: __OnOffCluster__, which derive from the abstract __ZclCluster__ class.

 The cluster classes, e.g.: __BasicCluster__, __OnOffCluster__, represent a ZCL cluster.
 Each cluster class is a “specific” implementation of the __ZclCluster__ abstract class.

 The __ZclCluster__ class is an abstract class that derives from __IAdapterProperty__ (BridgeRT interface) and contains a collection of __ZclAttribute__ instances and a collection of __ZclCommand__ instances.
 A specific implementation of ZclCluster simply consists in defining the list of ZclAttribute and ZclCommand that should be supported for that specific cluster.

-The __ZclAttribute__ class represent an attribute as defined in ZCL standard.
+The __ZclAttribute__ class represents an attribute as defined in ZCL standard.
 This class derives from __IAdapterAttribute__ (BridgeRT interface) and from __ZigBeeCommand__ class.
 This class contains an instance of __IAdapterValue__ class which is a BridgeRT interface.
 For information, reading or writing an attribute consist in sending a specific ZCL command.

-The __ZclCommand__ class represent a command as defined in ZCL standard.
+The __ZclCommand__ class represents a command as defined in ZCL standard.
 This class derives from __IAdapterMethod__ (BridgeRT interface) and from __ZigBeeCommand__ class.
 This class contains list of input and output parameters.
 These parameters are actually __IAdapterValue__ class which is a BridgeRT interface.

 The __ZigBeeCommand__ class is an Abstract class that is used to send and receive ZDO or ZCL command.
 Preparing (or parsing) the ZCL or ZDO payload that XBeeModule will send to XBee module (or receive from XBeeModule) is a shared task between ZigBeeCommand class for its “generic” part and the derived class of ZigBeeCommand for the specific part.

 ZDO command classes such as __ManagementLQI__ class, __ActiveEndPoints__ class… are used to discover the ZigBee network and the ZigBee devices and end points.
 These classes derive from __ZigBeeCommand__ class.

 The __ZclClusterFactory__ class is used to create instances of a specific cluster class.
 This class is used by the adapter class to create the relevant clusters when it discovers a new ZigBee device.
-Note that Adapter class create a ZigBeeDevice instance only if that device has at least 1 end point that has a ZCL cluster listed in the supported cluster list of the ZclClusterFactory.
+Note that Adapter class create a ZigBeeDevice instance only if that device has at least one end point that has a ZCL cluster listed in the supported cluster list of the ZclClusterFactory.

 AT command classes such as __AO_Command__,  __HV_Command__…  are used by XBeeModule upon its initialization to get information about the XBee module it uses.
 These classes derive from the __XBeeATCommand__ abstract class.
-See XBee ZigBee module documentation (http://www.digi.com) for more detail about AT commands.
+See [XBee ZigBee module documentation](http://www.digi.com) for more detail about AT commands.

 ### Sending ZDO or ZCL command and receiving response